 Given how much time the average American spends on their computer—approximately 6.5 hours a day at work alone, according to one 2018 survey from Acuvue—it's little surprise that our keyboards are brimming with germs.

-In fact, when one 2018 study published in the International Journal of Environmental Research and Public Health tested various keyboards, they found that the majority of them were infected with strains of bacteria ranging from Bacillus to Staphylococcus aureus, which each have the potential to cause disease.
+In fact, one 2018 study published in the International Journal of Environmental Research and Public Health tested various keyboards and found that the majority of them were infected with strains of bacteria ranging from Bacillus to Staphylococcus aureus, which each have the potential to cause disease.

 If you're not switching out your kitchen sponge every week or so, then you might want to start.
 Why?
 Well, one 2017 study published in the journal Scientific Reports analyzed the bacterial microbiomes on 14 kitchen sponges.
 The researchers found that they contained 362 different bacterial species.
 "Locally, the density of bacteria reached 54 billion per square centimeter of sponge tissue, which is similar to the microbial density of stool samples," study author Markus Egert of Furtwangen University explained to Popular Science.
 Now that's disgusting!